KenLauLab/pCreode/README.md

 ### Installation for Mac or Linux

-There are two ways to install p-Creode with Mac/Linux operating systems.
+There are three ways to install p-Creode with Mac/Linux operating systems.

 1.
 ```python